Father grieves daughter, grandkids killed by her boyfriend: 'I thought I knew him well'

 Authorities first got word of the killings as they were unfolding Friday night, according to the St. Louis Post-Dispatch, which reported that Jane Moeckel called 911 from a room downstairs, where she had barricaded herself with her two grandchildren.

-Gunshots rang out in the background of the call, according to the paper, and by the time police arrived, Jane and the kids were already dead.
+Gunshots rang out in the background of the call, the paper reported, and by the time police arrived, Jane and the kids were already dead.
 Kasten, who was discovered in critical condition in the master bedroom upstairs, later died from her injuries at the hospital.

 Police say Emery, 46, was fleeing the house in his pickup truck when they arrived.
 After exchanging gunfire with them, he escaped, at one point stabbing a woman who he had tried to carjack multiple times, they said.
 The woman is in critical condition but expected to survive.